sigmaenigma/django-base/README.md

 django-admin startproject django_projectname
 ```

-This will create some sort of output like the following:
+This will create some sort of output like the following.
+You can view tree structures by running the `tree` command in your terminal.
 ```bash
 .
 ├── db.sqlite3